Recipient of the 2020 Not-For-Profit Award

 Visit the Active Living Program for your ticket to food – fun – activity – fitness – socialization – adventure and connection

-Thrift Shop has something for everyone!
+Thrift Shop

 The Thrift Shop offers something for everyone—clothing for the entire family, furniture, small appliances, household items, knick knacks, and more!
 Operated by Community Care for Seniors, the shop is made possible thanks to the dedication of over 50 incredible volunteers who generously donate their time to keep things running smoothly.
 Whether you're shopping, donating, or volunteering, you're making a difference.
 Every purchase and every hour of support helps local seniors live well at home.